Gas Export Tax Now

-56% of all Australian gas is exported without paying a cent in royalties.
-Join us in demanding a 25% export tax on gas revenue.
+Australians are getting ripped off.
+Over 56% of all Australian gas is exported without paying a cent in royalties.

-Corporations like Santos and Woodside make billions each year, but barely pay anything in tax.
+Big gas corporations are ripping us off.
+Corporations like Santos and Chevron make billions each year, but barely pay anything in tax.

 56% of all Australian gas is exported without paying a cent in royalties.
+And the USA’s illegal war in Iran is making these giant gas corporations even richer.

-The Greens are fighting for a minimum 25% export tax on gas revenue:
+The Greens are fighting for a minimum 25% export tax on gas revenue.

 This tax would: